Oceanside Wrongful Death Lawyer

 What’s the Difference Between a Survival Action and a Wrongful Death Lawsuit?

-There are actually two types of claims that can arise after someone dies in an accident in Oceanside, California: survival actions and wrongful death claims.
+There are actually two types of claims that can arise after someone dies in an accident in San Diego, California: survival actions and wrongful death claims.

 In a survival action, the victim’s estate can seek compensation that the victim would have been able to recover if they’d survived their fatal injuries.
 Here’s the catch: the estate can only file a survival action if the victim survives their injuries for a period of time after getting hurt.